How is Sleep Apnea Diagnosed?

 The sleep apnea assessment form along with a clinical evaluation will provide a guide for your risk of OSA.
 If sleep apnea is suspected, overnight tests are then ordered to evaluate whether you experience apneas during the night, which are associated with drop in blood oxygen levels.
 The sleep apnea tests are typically scored by specially trained professionals who have the expertise to understand the meaning of the sleep data gathered, and then interpreted by physicians to ascertain your correct diagnosis.
 Typically your Sleep Doctor will explain your results to you and help you understand if you have sleep apnea, and if so, whether it is mild, moderate or severe.
 They will normally recommend CPAP therapy if required.

-In Canada, Sleep Tests to diagnose OSA can be conducted in Sleep Labs, hospitals or homes.
-Three common types of studies are available:
+In Canada, Sleep Tests to diagnose OSA can be conducted in Sleep Labs, hospitals, or homes.
+The common types of studies available are:

-- Level 3 Sleep Study is conducted in your home.
-The device records your oxygen levels, heart rate, airflow, snoring and other parameters during the night.
+Level 3 Sleep Study is conducted in the comfort of your home.
+The sleep diagnostic device records your oxygen levels, heart rate, airflow, snoring, sleep stages, leg movements, and other vital parameters during the night.